theheking/intro-to-r/content/6_datavisualisation.md

 Histogram
 ---------

-To plot a histogram we require another geometric object `geom_bar`, which requires a statistical transformation.
-Some plot types (such as scatterplots) do not require transformations, each point is plotted at x and y coordinates equal to the original value.
-Other plots, such as boxplots, histograms, prediction lines etc. need to be transformed, and usually has a default statistic that can be changed via the `stat_bin` argument.
+To plot a histogram, we require another geometric object, `geom_bar`, which requires a statistical transformation.
+Some plot types (such as scatterplots) do not require transformations; each point is plotted at x and y coordinates equal to the original value.
+Other plots, such as boxplots and histograms, as well as prediction lines, require transformation and typically have a default statistic that can be modified via the `stat_bin` argument.
 ```
     ggplot(metadata) +
       geom_histogram(aes(x = genome_size))
 ```

-Try plotting with the default value and compare it to the plot using the binwidth values.
+Could you try plotting with the default value and compare it to the plot using the binwidth values?
 How do they differ?

 ```
     ggplot(metadata) +